BrunoKaiser/IDIV/programms/PowerBItoLua/readme_PowerBItoLua.txt

 1. PowerBI_Matrix_tree.pbix

 This Power BI report is a matrix visual operating as a tree reporting numbers and filtering interactively and dynamically other visuals.

+2. PowerBI_InfotoLua_tree.lua

+This script builds a tree from the infos of a power BI file